matatk/agrip/audioquake/manuals/user-manual-part04.md

 ### Team Deathmatch

 Team Deathmatch games are started in the same way as regular deathmatches and can have frag and time limits.
 The previous section explains how to set these up.
 The important thing to note about starting team deathmatches is that the teamplay mode must be set before you open the map and start spawning bots.
 This can be achieved by using the simple **teamdm** console command.
-As above, you can take more control over the game mode and may by setting them manually – for example:
+As above, you can take more control over the game mode and may by setting them manually&mdash;for example:

 ``` screen
 teamplay 1